Diogo-Sousa-Rodrigues/Aplicacao_Menu_Fit/README.md

 #### User Stories
 - User Storie 1
-I expect the meal prep applications to take into account my health and dietary restrictions
+- I expect the meal prep application to take into account my health and dietary restrictions
 - User Storie 2
+- I want to be able to quickly review and edit my goals and informations
 - User Storie 3
 - User Storie 4
 - User Storie 5